- 1 Emotional Support Animals (ESA)

 Charge fees for any damage caused by the support animal

 Evict a disabled person with a support animal if said person is unable to manage the animal

-Determine is a certain breed of dog is a direct threat to other residents based on the animal’s conduct and not general statements of said breed
+Determine if a certain breed of dog is a direct threat to other residents based on the animal’s conduct and not general statements of said breed

 Steps to Proper Clean up Following Occupancy

 People with emotional support animals must comply if their landlord requires a deposit from all tenants.
-Occupancy with all landlords requires that the property be maintained with regard to clean up.
-In the case of damage by the emotional support animal, the landlord is allowed to retrieve the cost of damages through the tenant’s security deposit.
+Occupancy with all landlords requires that the property is maintained with regard to clean up.
+In the case of damage by the ESA, the landlord is allowed to retrieve the cost of damages through the tenant’s security deposit.

 All owners of emotional support animals are legally required to clean up after their animals just like any pet owner.
 Cost of repairs may be taken if the animal has damaged the house or area more than what is deemed to be normal wear and tear.